SoftInstigate/restheart-website/docs/plugins/core-plugins.md

 ## Services

-Depending on the required content type, the Service class implements one of the specialized `org.restheart.plugins.Service` interfaces:
+Depending on the content type, the Service class implements one of the specialized `org.restheart.plugins.Service` interfaces.
+The following implementation are provided by `restheart-commons`:

 - `ByteArrayService`
 - `JsonService`